One of the most frequently asked questions from amateurs to masters is the simple “what is better – 1.e4 or 1.d4?”

 This is the ideal status for every chess player; to be able to start the game with the most principled moves

-(1.e4, 1.d4, 1.c4, 1.Nf3), depending on the feeling he has in that day or the opponent that he is playing.
-Most world class players did it and it should be the aim for everyone, in order to not limit your horizons and play different kind of positions.
+(1.e4, 1.d4, 1.c4, 1.Nf3), depending on the feeling he has on that day or the opponent that he is playing.
+Most world-class players did it and it should be the aim for everyone, in order to not limit your horizons and play different kinds of positions.
 Not to mention that it also makes you a less predictable opponent, which is very important in tournaments.

-We have two scenarios that we will explain, but we will not consider any opening preparation you may have or your opponent’s (bad) way to handle certain opening.
-These two things are circumstantial and of course you should take advantage of it if you’re given the chance.
+We have two scenarios that we will explain, but we will not consider any opening preparation you may have or your opponent’s (bad) way to handle certain openings.
+These two things are circumstantial and of course, you should take advantage of them if you’re given the chance.

-Here you should apply the inverse of what’s written above.
+Here you should apply the inverse of what we wrote above.
 It would be best to push your experienced opponent into a forced territory and make him sweat with sharp play rather than let him exert his expertise in a calm position.
 This strategy will more likely bring a positive result.
-Of course, for both scenarios it is important to take notice of your opponent’s playing style and where he feels more comfortable.
+Of course, for both scenarios, it is important to take notice of your opponent’s playing style and where he feels more comfortable.

 However, we hope the strategies given above will help you make your choice next time you ask yourself “what should I play today?”